stefanw/scrapa/README.md

         # Chain the generators in these sets to make one generator
         page_link_sets = chain.from_iterable(page_link_sets)
         # Schedule tasks to get all images from these pages
-        # Scheduled tasks are put in a queue and do not block until done
+        # Scheduled tasks are put in a queue without blocking
         yield from self.schedule_many(self.get_images, page_link_sets)
+        # This returns immediately and the queue is processed in the event loop
         print('DONE')

     @async